 6. I have at least two books on my bookshelf where the well-intended authors cite the TV show, “Ghost Hunters,” as academically credible sources.
 One book is by a PhD in Chemistry, the other by a minister.
 For the sake of sound academic discussion about the topic of ghosts, this practice should be totally avoided by any other potential authors planning to make any analogous citations.
 As a contemplater of ghosts, you may have an actual thesis from any number of perspectives that is well thought out pertaining to the phenomenon.
 But, if you cite, “Ghost Hunters,” or, “Ghost Adventures,” as viable sources of authority, then you immediately compromise the integrity of your written work.
 There is a whole history that has to be considered with these shows in understanding them as production vehicles that are geared for generating ratings for television networks.
 If you disregard this history, then you taint your own efforts at good scholarship.
 To name a few flaws affiliated with the archives and episodes of, “Ghost Hunters,” there is the Eastern State Penitentiary apparition that has quite a non-ghostly explanation.
 There is footage of a possible, “figure,” going back and forth in a room that was on camera.
 There is a supposed apparition that is easily explained as a reflection off of a locker that was picked up by thermal imaging.
 There is the notorious lamp cord pull from the Myrtles Plantation, and then not leastly, is the infamous jacket collar tug that has been dissected every way imaginable by viewers of the clip.
 Analogously, some footage in the original documentary airing that eventually turned into the series, “Ghost Adventures,” should be addressed, and I intend to do so in a blog entry that is devoted to this specific footage and a historical connection that it bears.

 I am still in the beginnings of trying to understand quantum mechanics at a mathematical level.
 I have always cringed when quantum mechanics has been seized upon to explain every paranormal event out there that is claimed, a reaction that I still have to this day.
-However, grappling with what quantum mechanics means at a fundamental level in a physical universe is still a very tall order, and I do believe that an understanding of it in an entirety could at least conceivably hold some answers that we do not have now.
+However, grappling with what quantum mechanics means at a fundamental level in a physical universe is still of great significance.
+I appreciate Sean Carroll taking on the topic and giving us a book that doesn’t just talk about the fact that quantum mechanics work equationally and practically, but that also gives us insight into what quantum mechanics relevantly means.
+And, I do believe that an understanding of the subject in an entirety could conceivably hold some answers that we do not have now.
 I am as equally baffled by human consciousness, and I am eager to know if the Orchestrated Objective Reality model ever becomes a victor in neuroscientific thought, or at least a variant thereof, in order to explain consciousness and perception at the minutest levels.
-To understand consciousness against quantum mechanics is an absolutely fascinating proposal, and it does leave me wondering if consequences of the Orch OR model could ever mean that consciousness could in some way outlive a physical death for any suspected amount of time.
-The implications are enormous, and again, I at least leave open the possibility that the universe, as well as what is outside the universe, could resultantly lead to actual bizarre effects that the human temptation leads us to calling magic when in fact they are a product that we might someday be able to understand by gaining knowledge of the most fundamental behaviors of the universe.
+To understand consciousness against quantum mechanics is an absolutely fascinating proposal, and it does leave me wondering if consequences of the Orch OR model could ever mean that consciousness could in some way outlive a physical death of the body for any suspected amount of time.
+The implications are enormous, and again, I leave open the possibility that the universe, as well as what is outside the universe, could resultantly lead to actual bizarre effects that the human temptation leads us to calling magic, when in fact they are a product that we might someday be able to understand by gaining knowledge of the most fundamental behaviors of the universe.

 I’m not intending to sound as if I am espousing pseudoscience in these previous words.
 To the contrary, I don’t want to give that impression in the least.
 But, I do feel it is important to state is that there is a deeper science on the way in terms of biology, cosmology, and neuroscience.
 Quantum mechanics and neuroscience may some day allow us to better understand why behaviors in the brain could potentially lead a person to believe they had what they could only describe as a genuine experience that seemed ghostly in its nature.